 Mediation is private, confidential, and voluntary.

-Nancy offers innovative, personalized approaches that are much healthier, family-friendly, and affordable than litigation.
+Whether mediation occurs in person or virtually (online), Nancy offers innovative, personalized approaches that are much healthier, family-friendly, and affordable than litigation.

 Mediation has many benefits.

 - Find the experts they need to help them through the process